If you’d like to receive emails to let you know about important project updates, please click here.

 Please click here to read the October 2023 Kier Lower Otter Restoration Project newsletter.

 Queen’s Green Canopy

 The Environment Agency, on behalf of the Lower Otter Restoration Project, has been granted a virtual plaque after planting 225 trees to form part of the Queen’s Green Canopy which marked the 2022 Platinum Jubilee.

-What can be done about the effects of climate change?
+What should be done about the effects of climate change?

-There are three main options for the Lower Otter Estuary in future.
+There were three main options for the future of the Lower Otter Estuary.

-2. Holding the line: this involves building new defences or improving existing ones to hold back the sea and cope with the predicted increase in flooding events from the river.
+2. Holding the line: This would have involved building new defences or improving existing ones to hold back the sea and cope with the predicted increase in flooding events from the river.
 Holding the line is generally favoured when it is essential to protect at-risk homes, businesses and other existing infrastructure close to the sea, especially in heavily built-up areas.

-This third option is currently favoured by the landowner Clinton Devon Estates and the Environment Agency in the Lower Otter Estuary because it is generally less costly than building new defences, and will provide more certainty for local people than simply waiting for the embankments to fail.
-At the same time it could potentially safeguard and improve public access and create new and greater areas of habitats for wildlife, including rare intertidal habitat that has been lost to coastal squeeze in other areas.
+This third option is being pusued by the landowner Clinton Devon Estates and the Environment Agency in the Lower Otter Estuary because it is generally less costly than building new defences, and will provide more certainty for local people than simply waiting for the embankments to fail.
+At the same time it will safeguard and improve public access and create new and greater areas of habitats for wildlife, including rare intertidal habitat that has been lost to coastal squeeze in other areas.

-A managed realignment is likely to involve controlled breaches of the existing embankments, which were built 200 years ago and which are now no longer effective.
-The breaches would be spanned by bridges to allow continued public access along them.
+A managed realignment will involve controlled breaches of the existing embankments, which were built 200 years ago and which are now no longer effective.
+The breaches will be spanned by bridges to allow continued public access along them.
 Find out more about the Project Aims.